Yanuk-K/EIOB_TokenFactory/docs/docs/en/about.md

 ### 6. Interact with your new token
 ![img6](../src/eiob_token_builder_6.png)

-Head over to your **Token** from the transaction page to check the token's smart contract and interact with the new token.
+Head over to your **Token** from the transaction page to check the token's smart contract and interact with the new token by connecting to the block explorer.